ministryofjustice/cloud-platform/architecture-decision-record/014-Why-we-build-our-own-kubernetes-cluster.md

 * When the time MOJ needed to build the kubernetes, Amazon EKS was still in the Alpha stage and was not production ready.
 Also Amazon EKS require to use IAM for user authentication which will be an overhead for managing users of service teams.

-* Kubernetes(k8s) allows to autheticate using OIDC and therefore it was easy to manage the authentication externally using Auth0.
+* Kubernetes(k8s) allows to authenticate using OIDC and therefore it was easy to manage the authentication externally using Auth0.

 ## Consequences
 - Extra management overhead